 The World Health Organization (WHO) recommends magnesium sulfate as the most effective, safe, and low-cost anticonvulsant treatment for severe pre-eclampsia and eclampsia.
 Several national health protocols recommend its use.
 But in practice, the drug often is not available at primary care levels or may not be used in accordance with guidelines.

-The Population Council conducts research to improve availability and correct use of magnesium sulfate to reduce the possibility of women dying from seizures, especially in resource-poor settings.
+The Population Council conducted research to improve availability and correct use of magnesium sulfate to reduce the possibility of women dying from seizures, especially in resource-poor settings.

 Council research in Kano State, Nigeria assessed healthcare providers’ acceptance of magnesium sulfate, the training required and capacity-building support needed to introduce magnesium sulfate in hospitals, and the factors influencing referral of patients with eclampsia for treatment.
 On the basis of the assessment, the Council developed a curriculum for health service providers.